apache/sling-org-apache-sling-feature/readme.md

 Features are the central concept of the Feature Model.
 Features are typically defined in a Feature file which is a JSON file.
-An example feature file can be found here: https://github.com/apache/sling-org-apache-sling-feature-io/blob/master/design/feature-model.json and the JSON Schema for feature files is available from here: https://github.com/apache/sling-org-apache-sling-feature-io/blob/master/src/main/resources/META-INF/feature/Feature-1.0.0.schema.json
+An example feature file can be found here: https://github.com/apache/sling-org-apache-sling-feature-io/blob/master/design/feature-model.json and the JSON Schema for feature files is available from here: https://github.com/apache/sling-org-apache-sling-feature-io/blob/master/src/main/resources/META-INF/feature/Feature-1.0.0.schema.json.
+Serialization/Deserialization into/from this format is available from https://github.com/apache/sling-org-apache-sling-feature-io.

 All features have a unique identity.
 Features can have an optional `title`, `description`, `vendor` name, `license`.